julianoperin/julianoperin/README.md

-### Hi there, I'm Juliano -  👋
+### Hi there, I'm Juliano 👋

-## I'm a Front End Developer!!
+## I'm a Front End Web Developer!!!

 ###

 - 🔭 I just graduated with an Associate in Computer Programming & Information Technology
 - 🌱 I’m currently learning Redux
-- 🥅 2021 Goals: Contribute more to Open Source projects and looking for growth opportunities to try new technologies and grow my technical skill set in a team-based atmosphere
+- 🥅 2021 Goals: Contribute more to open source projects
+- I enjoy spending my free time increasing my knowledge of Web Development and building new and challenging projects.
 - ⚡ Fun fact: I love to draw and play table tennis
-- I enjoy spending my free time increasing my knowledge of Web Development and building new and challenging projects.

 ### Spotify Playing 🎧